litchipi/litchipi.github.io/_posts/infosec/2023-01-24-git-code-audit-viewed-as-rust-programmer.md

 > thing, and the reality that the kernel side *requires* slightly
 > different rules than user space traditionally does.

-Let's review some good practises (generally speaking) in Rust to ensure we don't hit too much errors, or create some vulnerabilities.
+Let's review some good practices (generally speaking) in Rust to ensure we don't hit too much errors, or create some vulnerabilities.

 ## Casting overflow